What is a Staffing Agency, and How Do They Work?

 Strategic Hiring for Permanent Teams

-Staffing agencies serve specific purposes for temporary workforce and administrative compliance, allowing companies to focus on core business while quickly filling job openings.
-For companies building permanent teams in Latin America where new hires integrate into company culture long-term, quality-focused talent acquisition with regional intelligence determines success.
+Staffing agencies serve specific purposes for the temporary workforce and administrative compliance, allowing companies to focus on core business while quickly filling job openings.
+For companies building permanent teams in Latin America, where new hires integrate into company culture long-term, quality-focused talent acquisition with regional intelligence determines success.

 Lupa provides embedded RPO for permanent team building across Latin America with proven methodology and country-specific expertise.